Find Trade Colleges

 Read More…

-With a ranking of #7, Anoka Technical College did quite well on this year’s most popular schools for precision metal working students working on their associate degree.
-Anoka Technical College is a small public school located in the large suburb of Anoka.
+Anoka Technical College ranked #7 on this year’s Most Popular Precision Metal Working Associate Degree Trade Schools in the Plains States Region list.
+Anoka Technical College is a small public school located in the suburb of Anoka.

 About 6% of the students majoring in precision metal working at the school are women while 94% are male.